 The RNLI lifeguards started their first season on Jersey's beaches on 28 May 2011.
-They patrol the western beaches on Jersey and their 2016 dates are as follows:
+They patrol the western beaches on Jersey.

 The majority of the lifeguards live in Jersey and have now worked on Jersey's beaches with the RNLI for several seasons.

 Greve De Lecq and Plemont 20th May - 17th September